arjunmenon/email_list_cleaner/README.md

 My list was in the format "name", "email" ...so the program expects your `_list.csv` to follow suit.

 Check the `scripts` folder for easy to run examples.
+It's meant for consumption by Ruby devs that know what they're doing.
+"It worked on my machine", but you might run into issues.

 ### VERY IMPORTANT - Please note…